Capacity to make decisions

 - Their right to make their own decisions (and mistakes) is ignored, and other people are allowed to make decisions for them.

 - Their need for support to understand the implications of important decisions is overlooked or purposely exploited.

-It is equally important for people with intellectual disability to be free to make their own choices as human beings (e.g. to vote, to decide who they have a relationship with, whether they A document that sets out what a person wants to happen to their money and other property after they die. marry, or become a parent, where to live, what employment or hobbies to pursue, what to buy, how to spend their time, what they want to happen to their possessions after they die, what medical treatment they want, and how they want end-of-life decisions to be made) and to be protected from people who would cause them harm by pushing them into choices they don’t fully understand.
+It is equally important for people with intellectual disability to be free to make their own choices as human beings (e.g. to vote, to decide who they have a relationship with, whether they will marry, or become a parent, where to live, what employment or hobbies to pursue, what to buy, how to spend their time, what they want to happen to their possessions after they die, what medical treatment they want, and how they want end-of-life decisions to be made) and to be protected from people who would cause them harm by pushing them into choices they don’t fully understand.

 The challenge that many people with intellectual disability face relates to a misunderstanding of the presumption of capacity, when:

 - people overcomplicate the level of understanding needed to make everyday decisions.
 For example, why should a person with intellectual disability have a more detailed knowledge of the policies of every candidate for an election than other voters?
 Why should they need to understand absolutely every potential implication of entering into a relationship, when nobody else has to do that?